m0d1nst4ll3r/42_fract-ol/README.md

 Cut content:

+- Better colors (like log scale colors to avoid rainbow pukes)
 - Cleaning up code
 Reason : lazy
 - Test several configurations to optimize rendering time... mults instead of adds in complex loops... less variables... and try to optimize code where possible